 Self-Imposed Challenge: Hardcore, Bad Moon, and the dietary "paths".
 All optional, and make things harder, but offer special rewards (and extra content in Bad Moon's case) if you follow them through to the end.

 One of the hardest is "Kittycore", a Bad Moon run only using the black cat familiar, a familiar which actively hinders you instead of helping you.
 Except for special adventures which require you to use another familiar, you are not allowed to use ANY familiar other than the black cat, which does such things as preventing you from picking up items after a battle, making your attacks miss, and damaging you for a small amount in battle.
 Fighting any fight without the black cat even ONCE before stepping through the gash at the end of the game and ascending will void the "Kittycore" run.
 Completing this run will permanently unlock Bad Moon.

-Special challenge paths were introduced in the summer of 2011, with new ones coming out every season.
+Special challenge paths were introduced in the summer of 2011, with new ones coming out every season (although some of them are actually easier than regular).
 They are as follows—

 Bees Hate You: The letter "b" is now your enemy.
 You take damage for every B in the names of your equipment, enemies become stronger for each B in their names, you can't use non-quest items with B in their names (and the quest ones hurt you), and bees randomly attack you.